-The <serviceSubscribedAppRule> resource represents a rule that defines allowed App-ID and AE-ID combinations that are acceptable for registering an AE on a Registrar CSE.
+The <serviceSubscribedAppRule> resource represents a rule that defines allowed App-ID and AE-ID combinations that are acceptable for registering an AE on a Registrar CSE and is only stored on IN-CSE.
 The rule in a <serviceSubscribedAppRule> resource shall apply for CSEs for which the associated <serviceSubscribeNode> resource is linked with the <serviceSubscribedAppRule> via the ruleLinks attribute of the <serviceSubscribedNode> resource.
 The rule contained in a <serviceSubscribedAppRule> resource defines a mapping between:

 one or more Credential-ID(s); and